fastmcp-me/widget-mcp/README.md

 ## Supported MCP Clients

 MCP-UI is new and as of August 2025 is only supported by a few clients.

 ### Smithery

 Try widget-mcp in the Smithery playground.

 ### Goose

-To use widget-mcp with [Goose](https://github.com/block/goose):

 1. [Install Goose](https://block.github.io/goose/docs/quickstart)
 2. Click `Extensions` and `Add custom extension`